Update: ‘Interior’ section updated.

-Simon Loasby, Head of Hyundai Style Group, Hyundai Motor Group talked about the Seven concept’s design with Car And Driver.
-Loasby said that the Ioniq 7 will carry over the Seven’s pixel light headlights.
+Simon Loasby, Head of Hyundai Style Group, Hyundai Motor Group (HMG) told Car And Driver that the Ioniq 7 will carry the Seven’s pixel light headlights.
 The production model will feature a flat and translucent cover over the pixel-shaped lights instead of separate lights.
 The latter would look original and more appealing, but it wouldn’t be as practical, as it accumulates dirt.

 A feature of the front-end that won’t make it to production will be the hood-integrated brand logo.
 It’s easier done on plastic panels, like that of the concept, than on sheet metal.
 Loasby also revealed that the production model will feature a frunk (front trunk) for extra cargo space.
 He confirmed that the concept’s all-glass tailgate would not make it to the Ioniq 7.

 Car And Driver has been told the interior of the Seven concept is less representative of the production model’s cabin.
 Only some elements will appear in the Ioniq 7, like the capsule-shaped cut-outs in the door panels, for instance.

-MotorTrend has also received the information that the interior will have extensive changes.
-SangYup Lee, Senior Vice President and Head of Global Hyundai Design, has said that the company envisioned the Ioniq 7 for the fully-autonomous driving future, and hence the interior “is a little more visionary.”
+MotorTrend also received the information that the interior will have extensive changes.
+SangYup Lee, Senior Vice President and Head of Global Hyundai Design, has said that the company envisioned the Seven concept for the fully-autonomous driving future, and hence the interior “is a little more visionary.”
 Obvious changes would be a regular steering wheel in place of the retractable one, regular seats instead of lounge seats, and a center console (not present in the concept).

 Gil Castillo, senior group manager, Alternative Vehicle and Advanced Vehicle Strategy, Hyundai Motor North America, told MotorTrend that Hyundai can carry over the concept’s Vision Roof Display to the Ioniq 7.
 However, offering this feature might not make sense now, Castillo said.
 The company used it in the concept only to explore how far it could stretch to convert EVs into a living space when fully autonomous driving becomes commonplace.